Finding What Matters: Anchoring Context Knowledge with Evolving Indices for Iterative Retrieval: Appendix

-\textbf{Dataset Statistics on Reached Retrieval Step.} Table~\ref{table/early_stop} reports dataset-level statistics on the reached retrieval steps, implemented with Qwen2.5-7B-Instruct and Llama3.1-8B-Instruct.
-Each dataset contains a total of 500 samples.
-The distribution of achieved retrieval steps in the four-hop benchmark varies across models.
+\textbf{Dataset Statistics on Reached Retrieval Step.} Table~\ref{table/early_stop_all} reports dataset-level proportion statistics on the reached retrieval steps using \method{} w/ (K\&R), implemented with Qwen2.5-7B-Instruct and Llama3.1-8B-Instruct.
+Each dataset contains a total of 500 samples, except that Bamboogle contains a total of 125 samples.
 For both Qwen2.5-7B-Instruct and Llama3.1-8B-Instruct, the majority of cases terminate either at the second step or at the final fourth step, while relatively few queries stop at Step 3.
 Notably, Llama3.1-8B-Instruct shows a strong tendency to exhaust the full retrieval budget, with most samples reaching the maximum step across all datasets.
 In contrast, Qwen2.5-7B-Instruct exhibits greater decisiveness in earlier stages, frequently terminating at Step 2, particularly on datasets such as 2WikiMQA and Bamboogle.

+\textbf{Inference Time of Different Iterative RAG Methods.} This section reports the inference time of different iterative RAG methods implemented with Qwen2.5-7B-Instruct, as summarized in Table~\ref{table/latency}.
+Overall, methods that rely on deeper iterative reasoning or explicit structure construction incur higher inference costs.
+Lightweight approaches, such as IRCoT and IterRetGen, achieve relatively lower latency, whereas more expressive methods, including DeepNote, Search R1, and \method{}, exhibit increased inference time due to additional stages of information extraction, index construction, and structured reasoning.
+We further observe that inference time on the HotpotQA and Bamboogle datasets is consistently higher across all methods, reflecting the greater complexity of multi-hop reasoning and evidence aggregation required by these benchmarks.